appsmithorg/appsmith-docs/website/docs/training/session-2.md

 ## Getting Started

-1. Sign up on this instance: [Optum Demo Instance](https://optum-demo.app.appsmith.com/) (Ignore if already done)
+1. Sign up on this instance: [Optum Training Instance](https://optum-training.app.appsmith.com/) (Ignore if already done)

 2. Create a workspace of your own and name it as **\<Name\>-Training-Workspace**